 The School's aim is simple: to provide a stimulating and supportive environment where students and staff can flourish and work together in a wide range of musical scholarship, composition and performance.

-Students may draw on areas of specialist expertise such as historical studies, popular culture, ethnomusicology, performance and performance practice, composition, analysis, music of the 18th, 19th and 20th centuries, or British, French and Central European music.
+Students may draw on areas of expertise such as popular culture, ethnomusicology, performance and performance practice, composition, analysis, and music of the 18th, 19th and 20th centuries.

 There are also guest lectures, a full programme of concerts by visiting artists and by student orchestras, choirs, ensembles and soloists, and other events, such as masterclasses and composition workshops.

-The academic and practical life of the School is enhanced by the excellent facilities offered within its own buildings.
-These facilities include the University Concert Hall, the extensive holdings of the Music Library, and the practice rooms, electronic studios and IT suites for student use.
+The academic and practical life of the School is enhanced by facilities including the University Concert Hall, the extensive holdings of the Music Library, and the practice rooms, electronic studios and IT suites for student use.
 Postgraduates have their own dedicated suite of rooms.
-There are also Research Centres specialising in historically informed performance (CRHIP) and interdisciplinary approaches to opera studies (CIRO).

 A cultural capital

 Last, but not least, there is all that the cultural and social life of Cardiff itself offers (the School is just ten minutes' walk from the city centre).
-As one of only three cities in the UK with both a professional opera company and a professional orchestra, Cardiff is the ideal location for the study of Music.
+As one of only three cities in the UK with both a professional opera company and a professional orchestra, Cardiff is a great location for the study of Music.

 The famous St. David's Hall (where the University Choir and Symphony Orchestra give their annual Spring Concert), New Theatre and Sherman Theatre are within easy walking distance, as are the brand-new St David’s 2 shopping centre, numerous restaurants, bars and cinemas.